 To fix the Acer monitor no signal problem, try these 8 troubleshooting steps:

 - Inspect display cables

 - Reset CMOS/BIOS

-If you’ve tried all of these fixes, and you’re still having issues, you can also contact Acer Service Center at (254) 298-4000.
+If you’ve tried all of these fixes, and you’re still having issues, you can chat with Acer Service Center online or give them a call at (254) 298-4000.

 As a last resort, Acer monitors have a three-year limited warranty…consider using it!

 Chelsea Ashbrook is a Senior Manager of Corporate Digital Experience at Genentech.
 Chelsea received her B.A. from the University of Connecticut and has spent the last 11 years working in the technology field.